 Now because there really is not that much fun in the world, the idea took off, and now there are games, cartoons, films, and a book, plus, even, in a masterful stroke, a commercial, which they managed to get aired on the Food Network.

-The turtles were first seen in a comic book, in 1984, something which was written as a bit of a skit on super hero movies, and a few late night chats about what would happen if a slow moving turtle suddenly got super powers.
+As for the turtles, they were first seen in a comic book, in 1984, something which was written as a bit of a skit on super hero movies, and a few late night chats about what would happen if a slow moving turtle suddenly got super powers.
 It took off though, and there have since been tv series, feature films, and computer games.
 The first film screened in 1990, and was followed by parts II and III.

 As for this sticker, it was released before the first film.
 Therefore it shows the cartoon versions of all the turtles, Leonardo, Donatello, Raphael and Michelangelo.
 The yellow on the sticker here ties it in to the first series, for all the stickers there have yellow borders (and the cards do too).
 The second series of stickers had blue backgrounds and borders.
 However both series of stickers were issued with the main cards.